-- My computer's RAM runs at 2666MHz.
-Some web searching suggests I could theoretically get up to about 21 GB/s (maybe twice that depending on CPU architecture).
-The fastest RAM I see for sale now is 8400 MHz, which would more than triple my bandwidth, to at least 66 GB/s.
-(Of course, I cannot simply upgrade to that without upgrading my motherboard and processor.) - I have an NVMe 3 SSD, which is advertised at 3000 MB/s write, 3400 MB/s write.
-Several companies are currently advertising high-performance SSDs around 14,000 MB/s write, 12,000 MB/s read (though random access is much slower). - This is at least a 3x advantage of RAM over storage in my machine, over a 4x advantage using top-end components. - Note that these are theoretical capabilities.
+- My computer's RAM runs at 3200MT/s (million transfers per second).
+Some web searching1suggests I could theoretically get up to about 51 GB/s.
+The fastest RAM I see for sale now is 9000 MT/s, which would more than triple the bandwidth, to 144 GB/s.
+(Of course, I cannot simply upgrade to that without upgrading my motherboard and processor...) - I have an NVMe 3 SSD, which is advertised at 3000 MB/s write, 3400 MB/s read.
+Several companies are currently advertising high-performance SSDs around 14,000 MB/s write, 12,000 MB/s read (though random access is much slower). - This is roughly a 15x advantage of RAM over storage in my machine or more than a 10x advantage using top-end components. - Note that these are theoretical capabilities.
 Under typical workloads, storage is much slower than advertised speeds, while RAM is fairly close.
-Also, unless you are using a lot of memory, your program will primarily be running in CPU cache, which is far faster than RAM.
+Also, unless you are using a lot of memory, your program will primarily be running in CPU cache, which is far faster than RAM, increasing the disparity.